Vyxal/Vyxal/documentation/UsingSBT.md

 do `sbt <sometask> | outputfile`.
 It does take a few seconds for sbt to start up each time, but it's manageable.

-We're using SBT since it's the standard in the
-Scala world, but we might consider [Mill](https://com-lihaoyi.github.io/mill/) in the future, since it's (supposedly) simpler, it uses a daemon so you don't need to enter a shell, and it's made by Li Haoyi, which doesn't really count as an advantage but he's a huge contributor to the Scala ecosystem.
-Unfortunately, right now, Mill simply doesn't have as many contributors, as large as an ecosystem, or as good IDE support as SBT does.

 ## `build.sbt`

 Nearly all the configuration for sbt goes in [build.sbt](/build.sbt). build.sbt